JoeGaggler/Parsnip/README.md

 ### Intrinsic token

 An **intrinsic token** is a "built-in" token that recognizes common inputs using shorthand.
-Most intrinsic tokens are defined by surrounding its code in angle brackets, for example the intrinsic token that recognizes a digit:
+Most intrinsic tokens are defined by surrounding its code in angle brackets, for example here is the production that recognizes a digit at the end of the input:

 ```
-<#>
+<#> <END>
 ```

 Currently supported intrinsic tokens: